 On 25th August 2017, King Tupou VI of Tonga officially dissolved Tonga’s Legislative Assembly on the advice of the Speaker of the Legislative Assembly, Honorable Lord Tuivakano.
 The officially gazetted dissolution of the national Parliament effectively put the Prime Minister ‘Akilisi Pohiva and his cabinet into caretaker mode, and called for a new election to be held no later than November 16, 2017.
 The electoral commission put out a call for nominations to interested and eligible candidates for at least three weeks with the close of nominations for 27th September 2017.

+Media outlet Kaniva Tonga reported that 86 candidates had officially registered to stand in the November 2017 general elections, out of which 15 were women candidates.
 Following the snap elections, 2 women were elected into Parliament, with Hon.
-‘Akosita Lavulavu re-elected, togetehr with newcomer Hon.
+‘Akosita Lavulavu re-elected, together with newcomer Hon.
 Losaline Ma’asi.

 Electorate: Vava'u 16

 Political Status: Minister for Health

 No Women MPs